European-Unified-ID/EUID-docs/docs/sdks/sdk-ref-java.md

 To use this SDK, you'll need to complete the EUID account setup by following the steps described in the [Account Setup](../getting-started/gs-account-setup.md) page.

 You'll be granted permission to use specific functions offered by the SDK, and given credentials for that access.
 Bear in mind that there might be functions in the SDK that you don't have permission to use.
-For example, publishers get a specific API permission to generate and refresh tokens, but the SDK might support other activities, such as sharing, which require a different API permission.
+For example, publishers get a specific API permission to generate and refresh tokens, but the SDK might support other activities that require a different API permission.

 For details, see [API Permissions](../getting-started/gs-permissions.md).